mia-platform/lc39/docs/development-affordance.md

 ```

 As you can see, the only difference is that we pass the `options` object as the base data for `fastify-env`.
-In doing so, we will merge it with the `ENV` variables loaded in runtime giving the formers precedence over
+In doing so, we will merge it with the `ENV` variables loaded in runtime giving the former precedence over
-the latters.
+the latter.
 Running the service normally will not change anything, because the options object will not be populated, but
 you can use it during your tests for changing them very easily: